Back to the Secret Garden: Plot

 Geraldine (Florence Hoath), who is jealous of Lizzie, learns that Ms. Sowerby gave the key to Lizzie, and persuades Steven to steal it in revenge for Lizzie's rejection of his feelings.
 When Lizzie finds the key missing, she assumes that Robert has taken it, knowing of his animosity towards her.
 She goes to find the key with Robert and discovers that it was Steven (Justin Girdler) who took it, on Geraldine's instructions, and threw the key in the pond.
 Lizzie confronts Geraldine, who initially denies it, but confesses when Martha punishes her for being a liar.

 Lizzie is told that maybe she does not need the key, because of the magic door.
 When Martha goes to meet Lady Mary, who has returned to Misselthwaite, she tells Mary of the garden's untended state, even though it has been well-tended in her absence.
-Lizzie realizes that the garden has been starved of children's love and fun; with the help of Robert she gathers the orphans, who run to the quickly-reviving garden.
+Lizzie realizes that the garden has been starved of children's love and fun and with the help of Robert she gathers the orphans, including Geraldine and Steven, who run to the quickly-reviving garden.

 Lady Mary and Sir Colin (Leigh Lawson) arrive with Martha and are amazed, as the garden does not look dead as Martha had described.
 Lizzie tells Lady Mary that the garden needed love and that she should not have it closed.
 Lady Mary informs Lizzie that the garden belongs to her, and that it took "a girl from across the sea, many years ago" to bring the garden back to life, and that it has taken a girl from across the sea to do it again, and that it is up to her to do as she wishes with the garden.
 Lizzie announces that the garden will stay open so that all the children can enjoy it.